 Can guinea pigs eat mango skin?
 Guinea pigs cannot eat mango skin.
 The skin of the mango is generally rough and strong in texture.
 So, this may be a choking hazard for the guinea pig if it doesn’t chew the skin properly.

 Mango is a tasty tropical fruit.
-Everyone loves it; as dessert, in recipes, fruit salad, as decoration on sundaes, plain without anything on the side – and guess what, our guinea pigs love mango as well as we do!
+Everyone loves it, as dessert, in recipes, fruit salad, and as decoration on sundaes.
+Our guinea pigs love mango as well as we do!
 But, the skin of the mango is not so safe for the guinea pigs.

 Nutrition Facts of Mango Skin